- The Washington Times - Friday, February 13, 2026

 Advertisement

-Press freedom groups condemned the lawsuits as a threat to the First Amendment rights of news outlets to report information critical of the president without retaliation.
+Press freedom groups condemned the lawsuits as a threat to news outlets’ First Amendment rights to report information critical of the president without retaliation.
 They say lawsuits are part of a broader assault on the media by Mr. Trump, which includes denying access to certain outlets and using regulatory agencies to penalize news companies.

 Seth Stern, director of advocacy at the Freedom of the Press Foundation, accused Mr. Trump of filing “nonsense lawsuits” to intimidate the press.
-He criticized Mr. Trump’s $10 billion lawsuit against the British Broadcasting Corporation over allegations they deceptively edited remarks he made in the run-up to the Jan.
-6, 2021, riot at the U.S. Capitol in a news report.
+He criticized Mr. Trump’s $10 billion lawsuit against the British Broadcasting Corp. over allegations that a news report used deceptively edited remarks he made in the run-up to the Jan.
+6, 2021, riot at the U.S. Capitol.

 “Perhaps the edit in question wasn’t the BBC’s best work.
 The BBC has acknowledged that.
 But U.S. defamation law is compensatory, not punitive.
 You don’t get to call out any alleged journalistic blunder and demand $10 billion,” Mr. Stern said in a statement.